 - receives any type of payment from the school or corporation

 - Curriculum Applications (BPSS-30 ) - see Part

 126.4 of the Commissioner's Regulations and appropriate fees as listed on the application.
 Prospective owners

 This application must specifically describe the course of instruction including components such as: duration of the program, performance objectives, occupational objective(s), means and methods of instruction, etc.

-- Quarters Application (BPSS-6) - see Section
+- Quarters Application (BPSS-6) - see Part

 126.5 of the Commissioner's Regulations.